Academic Catalog

 Lake-Sumter State College is committed to offering a variety of avenues for career and workforce readiness experiences with an aim to empower students to both achieve their goals and foster personal and professional growth.

-• Learning and leadership
+• L – Learning and Leadership

-• Growth and goal-setting
+• G – Growth and Goal Setting

-• Teamwork and networking
+• T – Teamwork and Networking

 Available Positions